bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Yeah, I think so.

+## What Inscriptions are

 Aaron Van Wirdum: 00:07:34

-Okay, so inscriptions then, I guess my one sentence summary would be, inscriptions are a way to do the same thing, to do what OP_RETURN does, but without the limit.
+Okay, so inscriptions then, I guess my one sentence summary would be, inscriptions are a way to do the same thing, to do what `OP_RETURN` does, but without the limit.
 Is that a fair one sentence summary?

 Sjors Provoost: 00:07:52